Architecture of Gujarat: Saurashtra architecture (5th to 10th century)

-Māru-Gurjara architecture(11th to 13th CE)
+Māru-Gurjara architecture (11th to 13th CE)

 Māru-Gurjara architecture, Chaulukya style or Solaṅkī style, is a style of north Indian temple architecture that originated in Gujarat and Rajasthan from the 11th to 13th centuries, under the Chaulukya dynasty (or Solaṅkī dynasty).
 On the exteriors, the style is distinguished from other north Indian temple styles of the period in "that the external walls of the temples have been structured by increasing numbers of projections and recesses, accommodating sharply carved statues in niches.
 These are normally positioned in superimposed registers, above the lower bands of moldings.
 The latter display continuous lines of horse riders, elephants, and kīrttimukhas.
 Hardly any segment of the surface is left unadorned."
 The main shikhara tower usually has many urushringa subsidiary spirelets on it, and two smaller side-entrances with porches are common in larger temples.

 Examples of Chaulukya or Māru-Gurjara architecture include Taranga Jain temple, Rudra Mahalaya Temple, and Modhera Sun Temple.
 The Rani ki vav was also built during this period.

 Indo-Islamic architecture

 The first Muslim dynasty to rule large parts of Gujarat was the Delhi Sultanate in the 14th century.
 Gujarat would later be ruled by the Mughal empire, Gujarat Sultanate, and several Muslim-ruled princely states until 1947.
 Thus, Indo-Islamic architecture is found all over the state.

-The distinctive Indo-Islamic architecture style of Gujarat drew micro-architectural elements from earlier Maru-Gurjara architecture and employed them in mihrab, roofs, doors, minarets and facades.
+The Indo-Islamic architecture style of Gujarat drew micro-architectural elements from earlier Maru-Gurjara architecture and employed them in mihrab, roofs, doors, minarets and facades.
 In the 15th century, the Indo-Islamic style of Gujarat is especially notable for its inventive and elegant use of minarets.
 They are often in pairs flanking the main entrance, mostly rather thin and with elaborate carving at least at the lower levels.
 Some designs push out balconies at intervals up the shaft; the most extreme version of this was in the lost upper parts of the so-called "shaking minarets" at the Jama Mosque, Ahmedabad, which fell down in an earthquake in 1819.
 This carving draws on the traditional skills of local stone-carvers, previously exercised on Hindu temples in the Māru-Gurjara and other local styles.

 Delhi Sultanate

 The construction during the rule of Delhi Sultanate in Gujarat continued earlier local architecture tradition which has reached in its pinnacle as Maru-Gurjara Architecture.
 The tradition continued in temples, mosques, residents and civic structures.
 The local tradition was modified and expanded to suit Islamic believes, rituals and practices.
 The construction of Islamic ritual buildings such as mosques were codified and standardised.
 Such codification is found in 15th century Sanskrit treatise, Rahmana-Prasada.
 One such early example of mosque include the Jami Mosque in Mangrol built in 1383-84.

-The notable mosques built during this period include Mosque of Al-Iraji at Junagadh (1286–87), Rahimat Mosque in Mangrol (1382-1383), Jami Mosque of Bharuch (1321), Jami mosque of Khambhat, Bahlol Khan Gazi or Hilal Khan Kazi Mosque (1333) and Tanka Mosque (1361) in Dholka.
+The notable mosques built during this period include Mosque of Al-Iraji at Junagadh (1286–87), Rahimat Mosque in Mangrol (1382–1383), Jami Mosque of Bharuch (1321), Jami mosque of Khambhat, Bahlol Khan Gazi or Hilal Khan Kazi Mosque (1333) and Tanka Mosque (1361) in Dholka.
 The tomb of Al-Khazeruni in Khambhat was built in 1333.